Bayesian Mixtures Models with Repulsive and Attractive Atoms: Introduction

-From the technical point of view, our results are based on an application of Palm calculus, a fundamental tool in studying point processes.
-In the context of BNP models, Palm calculus was introduced in \cite{james2002poisson, james_levy_moving} for the analysis of random probability measures built from Poisson processes.
-See also \cite{james_ntr} and \cite{JaLiPr09} for applications to the Bayesian analysis of neutral to the right processes and mixtures of normalized completely random measures, respectively.
+From a technical point of view, our results are based on applying Palm calculus, a fundamental tool in studying point processes.
 Essentially, Palm calculus can be regarded as an extension of Fubini's theorem.
-It allows to exchange the expectation and integral signs when both are with respect to a point process, with the subtle difference that (in general) the expectation is now taken with respect to the law of another point process, i.e., the \emph{reduced Palm version} of the original process.
-In the Poisson process case (and therefore in the case of completely random measures), the reduced Palm version coincides with the law of the original Poisson process, for which computations are usually easy.
-This property characterizes Poisson processes \citep{last2017lectures}.
+It allows the exchange of the expectation and integral signs when both are with respect to a point process, with the subtle difference that (in general) the expectation is now taken with respect to the law of another point process, i.e., the \emph{reduced Palm version} of the original process.
+In the Poisson process case (and therefore in the case of completely random measures), the reduced Palm version coincides with the law of the original Poisson process, for which computations are usually easily manageable.
+This property characterises Poisson processes \citep{last2017lectures}.

-When considering random measures built from general point processes, the results in \cite{james2002poisson} do not apply, since the reduced Palm version does not have the self-similarity property of the Poisson process.
-Hence, while our results are similar in the spirit of \cite{JaLiPr09}, the associated technical tools used are substantially different.